flancia-coop/doc.anagora.org/social-coop-oc.md

         - Caitlin proposes having a cheerleader™/meaning agenda item ownership/representative, for each agenda item.
         - draft agenda will be formed before the meeting by someone... by all of us: when we get the meeting reminder, then we post our agenda items to the Living Agenda document and review the forming agenda before the meeting, ideally.
         - Every meeting begins with consent to the agenda.
     - Assign someone to officially announce the next meeting.
 LUKE SAYS HE WILL DO IT!!
 WOO-HOO!
 He will announce via Zulip and tag all the people and post the meeting link and invite people to put their agenda items into this living document.
+    - meeting recaps: no one wants to write it.
+Concern that people were not reading them.
 - onboarding/offboarding, in review
     - Welcoming Luke: We got him into Zulip!
 Yaay!
     - He needs a mentor.
+Caitlin will mentor
+    - The other new person is PJW (he/him).
+How to onboard and who will be his mentor- next meeting
 - wg report back: FWG/LWG, CWG, TWG
     - TWG (Ammar reporting): met yesterday.
 Bonfire update to new version.
 TWG discussion: Do we want to test running a Bonfire instance?
 Flancian was not there: no update to alpha instance.
 Conversation on adding to the character limit: the issue was dormant and they picked up.  ...
 FYI: Melissa lurks in the Matrix, where TWG hangs out.
     - CWG: can get people to moderate.
 Moderators are trained and cover shifts.
 They expect to add new moderators.
 2 new members attended the last meeting.  ...
 M. from the Hackathon may also join.
 Silver is in Australia makes it hard to have a meeting.
 CWG members have not been attending meetings; thus, they moved the day and time to 3rd Fridays, 10 am Pacific time (18UTC)